 4.2 NERC Region Membership, RTO Formation.
 As of the Effective Date, Customer is a member of [SERC].
 It is further contemplated that [SERC] may form a new RTO.
 The Parties agree to cooperate to achieve compliance required under such projected system changes while preserving the essential economic purposes of this Agreement.

 4.3 Customer Product Price.
-In estimating the Customer Product Price, Customer shall use the formula stated in Exhibit A hereto.
-The Customer Product Price pertinent to any delivery day cannot be modified by Customer as to Hourly or Daily Transactions on such delivery day following the pre-scheduling communications of the Parties pursuant to Section 5.2 on the Business Day immediately prior to the delivery day.
-The Customer Product Price is the lowest acceptable price if selling Product of the Facility in Transactions between the Parties.
+In estimating a Customer Product Price as to an individual Facility or Resource, or as to all Resources taken together, Customer shall use the pertinent formula stated in Exhibit A hereto.
+A Customer Product Price pertinent to any delivery day cannot be modified by Customer as to Hourly or Daily Transactions on such delivery day following the pre-scheduling communications of the Parties pursuant to Section 5.2 on the Business Day immediately prior to the delivery day.
+The Customer Product Price is the lowest acceptable price if selling Product of the Resources, or any particular Resource in Transactions between the Parties.
 EPMI shall use reasonable efforts to exceed the Customer Product Price in connection with Transactions governed by this Agreement.
 Customer will provide a non-binding forecast of Customer Product Price monthly, revise such non-binding forecast weekly and fix the Customer Product Price daily.

 ARTICLE 5